tom-bleher/ALLS-Simple-Single-Variable-Optimization/README.md

 import random
-from watchdog.observers import Observer # needs to be installed from watchdog.events import FileSystemEventHandler # needs to be installed from pyqtgraph.Qt import QtCore, QtGui, QtWidgets # needs to be installed import pyqtgraph as pg # needs to be installed import sys
+from watchdog.observers import Observer # needs to be installed from watchdog.events import FileSystemEventHandler # needs to be installed from pyqtgraph.Qt import QtCore, QtWidgets # needs to be installed import sys
 ```